Colonia Claudia Ara Agrippinensium: Capital of the province Germania Inferior

 The reconstruction and thus the fourth and final construction phase of the Praetorium cannot be precisely timed.
 It may have begun immediately after the liberation of Cologne from the Franks by the Emperor Julian in 356.
 After an interruption, new construction continued in the last quarter of the fourth century and was finally completed in the last decade of the century.
 Of the older parts of the building, only the southern areas of the gallery building and the Aula Regia remained.
 The new main building initially consisted of a large rectangular hall, with the so-called porticus gallery in front of it facing the Rhine.
 At the northern and southern ends of the central building, two apsidal halls were built, whose ten-meter-diameter arches were oriented to the west.
 In a later phase of the expansion, an octagonal building with a circular interior with a diameter of 11.30 m was added to the center of the main building.
-The octagonal building divided the central building into two halls, each around 250 m² in size.
+The octagonal building divided the central building into two halls, each around 250 m^{2} in size.